 The gist: Claude Sonnet 4.5 costs $15/M output tokens with 77.2% SWE-bench accuracy and 63-91 tokens/sec speed.
 Kimi K2 costs just $2.50/M output tokens with 71.3% SWE-bench and 34 tokens/sec.
 Claude is 6x more expensive but 2-3x faster with higher accuracy.
-Kimi K2 excels at agentic workflows (60.2% BrowseComp) and offers 256K context.
+Kimi K2 beats most models on agentic workflows (60.2% BrowseComp) and has 256K context.
 The smart play: use Claude for production code, Kimi K2 for automation and research.

 When your AWS bill starts looking scary, every developer asks the same question: is the premium AI model actually worth it?
 After testing both Claude Sonnet 4.5 and Kimi K2 on multiple coding projects, I have some numbers that might surprise you.